-2 motivational climate with an athlete's DGO during a specific or one-off sports activity.

-3 Indeed, prior studies of the long-term motivational consequences of matching MC and DGO achieving the goal demonstrates competence, so the person is likely to attribute a high performance in the short term (Eccles, O'Neill, & Wigfield, 2005).
+However, while the matching hypothesis may not be tenable for enhancing long term motivation, it remains possible that acute motivational gains can be achieved by aligning the motivational climate with an athlete's DGO during a specific or one-off sports activity.
+Indeed, prior studies of the long-term motivational consequences of matching MC and DGO in sport and exercise primarily focus on affect, intentions and other mental states, rather than objective measures of sports performance.
+From a theoretical perspective it might be predicted that congruency between MC and DGO reinforces the individual's perception that achieving the goal demonstrates competence, so the person is likely to attribute a high 'subjective task value' to the goal which will increase effort, and therefore improve performance in the short term (Eccles et al., 2005).
 In contrast, incongruency between MC and DGO will lower subjective task value, reduce effort, and compromise performance because it undermines the perception that achievement is a demonstration of competence.
 From a practical perspective the possibility that acute motivational gains can be achieved using a strategy of matching MC with an athlete's DGO using techniques such as goal setting would be valuable for coaches trying to extract maximum effort from their athletes in one-off sports activities (e.g. in a particular race or training activity such as HIIT).